riy/hcloud-java/README.md

 ### How to use

-Create a server instance in your Hetzner Cloud Console and name it `hcloud-java-testserver`.
-Get an API token, clone this repository and run `./gradlew build -Dtoken=<Your Hetzner Cloud API token>` in your shell to build the code and run the tests.
+Create a project in your Hetzner Cloud Console and name it `hcloud-java`.
+Get an API token from within the Cloud Console, clone this repository and run `./gradlew build -Dtoken=<Your Hetzner Cloud API token>` in your shell to build the code and run the tests.

 ### How to help